 The Pitfalls of Network Marketing

 What you see below are the top eight pitfalls in network marketing, as I see it.
-Keep in mind they are listed in no order.
+Enjoy!

 # 1: Low Cost of Entry

 The first major pitfall of network marketing is the low cost of entry.
 Because it’s so inexpensive to join, anyone can get started.
-That is a blessing and a curse.
+That is the blessing and the curse.

 Because most people have such a small amount of money invested in their network marketing business, it’s easy to do nothing and quit.
 It’s easy to throw in the towel when things don’t go exactly as planned.
 It’s easy to put your business on the back burner when life gets in the way.